Published on August 28th, 2013 | by Ruben18

-A saca (taking out part of the old wine) and rocío (replenishing the casks) will usually take place several times a year, but the actual number may vary and specific figures are rarely disclosed.
+A saca (bottling of the old wine) and rocío (replenishing the casks) will usually take place several times a year, but the actual number may vary and specific figures are rarely disclosed.
 In Jerez, a Fino solera will be resfreshed two to four times a year.
-In Sanlúcar de Barrameda, due to the higher activity of the flor, a Manzanilla solera can easily have six to ten sacas a year.
-By law there is a maximum of 35% that can be taken out, but normally between 10 and 15% of the 500-550 litre capacity of the butts will be taken out and refreshed.
-A bit less in Manzanilla soleras.
-Note that it is not common for wine to be drawn off from all the casks of a solera at the same time – this is usually spread out over time.
+In Sanlúcar de Barrameda, due to the higher activity of the flor, a Manzanilla solera can easily have four to six sacas a year.

 Origins of the solera system